Grant Coordinator I

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- Ability to exercise initiative, creativity and broad communication skills.
+- Ability to exercise sound judgment and discretion.

 - Ability to communicate effectively.